 The Eliot-Pearson Department of Child Study and Human Development is committed to making an impact on the lives of children, youth, and families.
 The department provides a vibrant, interdisciplinary community dedicated to applied research and preparing students for a variety of careers.
-We offer the following degree programs: a B.A. in child study and human development, a graduate certificate program in early childhood technology, an M.A. program offering both research and professional development opportunities, one of the nation's leading doctoral programs focused on applied developmental science, and a joint Ph.D. program in human developmental economics (HDE).
+We offer the following degree programs: a B.A. in child study and human development, a graduate certificate program in early childhood technology, an M.A. program offering both research and professional development opportunities, and one of the nation's leading doctoral programs focused on applied developmental science.

 The department's history is rooted in Abigail Eliot's pioneering work establishing one of the nation's first early childhood teacher preparation programs in the 1920’s.
 In 1964, Eliot-Pearson became the Department of Child Study and grew into a major interdisciplinary community focused on the study of children and the education of undergraduates and master's students.
 In 1981, the department added one of the nation's first doctoral programs in applied child development, and later changed its name to the Eliot-Pearson Department of Child Development.